-The International Theatre and Literacy Project uses theatre as a means of social and educational uplift for children and teen-agers struggling with the challenges of poverty, crime, violence and inequality in developing countries throughout the world.
+The International Theatre and Literacy Project uses theatre as a means of social and educational uplift for children and teen-agers struggling with the challenges of poverty, crime, violence, gender inequity and inequality in developing countries.
 ITLP conducts theatre workshops to teach English, develop independent thinking, self-empowerment and gender equity.
 It strives to help young people advance their educational and employment opportunities and nurture their voices as leaders to enable growth, change and community development.

 Stephen DiMenna, Artistic Director